CiscoDevNet/terraform-provider-intersight/website/docs/d/aaa_audit_record.html.markdown

 # Data Source: intersight_aaa_audit_record
 AuditRecord presents the configuration changes made by the user per transaction.
 ## Argument Reference
+The results of this data source are stored in `results` property.
+All objects matching the filter criteria are fetched through pagination.
+To access the ith object of the results obtained, use `data.intersight_aaa_audit_record.results[i].<propertyname>`.
 The following arguments can be used to get data of already created objects in Intersight appliance:
 * `email`:(string) The email of the associated user that made the change.
 In case the user is later deleted, we still have some reference to the information.
 * `event`:(string) The operation that was performed on this Managed Object.The event is a compound string that includes the CRUD operation such as Create, Modify, Delete, and a string representing the Managed Object type.